 By employing the dollar-cost averaging strategy, you can discipline yourself to put a certain amount of money towards investments on a regular basis.

 A person on an automatic savings plan takes the guesswork out of investing, market timing, and investment decisions.
 Not only that, but you’re learning to not be emotional about investing.
 That money gets invested every month (or whatever time period you’ve chosen) regardless of what the overall markets are doing.

 If you have a 401(k) at work, or have in the past, then you’re familiar with this concept.
 Remember that in order to invest in a 401(k), money is taken directly out of your paycheck.
 The administrator puts the money into the mutual funds and other securities that you’ve chosen.
 Unless your paycheck is variable, such as with commissions, this is the same amount each withdrawal period.
 The idea is that over time your investments will grow until you’re ready for retirement.

 You’re probably thinking about dollar-cost averaging because you’re afraid the market will tank if you invest a lump sum.
 If you spread the timeline out long enough, say 12 months, you might miss out on market gains.
 If you have the total amount of cash you want to invest, you might consider a shorter dollar-cost averaging runway or investing a lump sum.

 In rapidly rising markets, there will be dollar cost averaging investors who wish they’d made a lump sum investment.

 The Bottom Line

 Dollar-cost averaging is a great way to systematically invest in financial markets.
 When markets are going down, it results in buying more shares at lower prices and less shares when prices are high.
-Put your savings on auto pilot and take the guesswork out of investing by dollar-cost averaging.
+Put your savings on auto-pilot and take the guesswork out of investing by dollar-cost averaging.
 If you are just getting started investing, its a great strategy to get your feet wet without too much fear.